cdavidmaxey/cdavidmaxey.github.io/_posts/2017-12-01-Can-I-revoke-consent-to-services-evaluations-or-Special-Education.md

 variables:
 credits:
 title: "Can I revoke consent to services, evaluations or Special Education?"
-description: "Consent is usually voluntary, so parents can typically revoke consent to some or all services, treatments, evaluations or special education at anytime."
+description: "Consent is usually voluntary, so parents can typically revoke consent to some or all services, treatments, evaluations or Special Education at anytime."
 tags:
 - Special Education & 504
 ---
-<p>Usually consent to mental health services, medical treatments, evaluations, or special education is voluntary.
+<p>Usually consent to mental health services, medical treatments, evaluations, or Special Education is voluntary.
 Typically, parents (of children under 18 years) can revoke consent at anytime.
 If you become dissatisfied with whatever you’ve consented to your child receiving, a simple written letter revoking consent is often all it takes to end it (see example below).
 I recommend being specific about what you want to end.
-Do you want to revoke consent to mental health services, medical treatment, an evaluation, special education, etc.?
+Do you want to revoke consent to mental health services, medical treatment, an evaluation, Special Education, etc.?
 Do you want to revoke consent to some or all of it?</p>
 <section class="paper">
 <p class="blue">[full name of parent]<br>[address of parent]</p>
 <p class="blue">[date]</p>